kiwicarolin/kiwicarolin.github.io/index.md

 ## Research

-* Using 3D reconstruction paired with Virtual Reality to support court proceedings
+* Exploring reconstructed crime scenes in Virtual Reality
-* Measuring the impact of Virtual Reality on decision-making, attention and memory on potential jurors
+* Investigating the impact of Virtual Reality on decision-making, attention and memory in a reconstructed scene following a narrative
-* Improving understanding of forensic evidence
+* Improving presentation of forensic evidence for better understanding by the jury

 ***